 The importance of building a relationship with your CPS caseworker

 The caseworker assigned to work with you and your family from CPS is the most important person in your case, other than you and your child.
 This person will be the coordinator of any service that you receive (such as drug or alcohol counseling) and will also be the one to arrange visitation sessions between you and your child once he or she has been removed from your home.
-In addition to these important roles, the CPS caseworker will be present in every hearing before the judge and can testify to the progress you are making in remaining sober, becoming a responsible parent, etc.
+In addition to these important roles, the CPS caseworker will be present in every hearing before the judge and testify to the progress you are making in remaining sober, becoming a responsible parent, etc.

-On the other hand, if you are not going through treatment as you had agreed to in your safety or service plan, are not taking advantage of every opportunity you have to see your child or are staying at home while you should be at work, the CPS caseworker will need to make the judge aware of this as well.
-If your CPS case goes all the way to a trial then your caseworker would be the person who is responsible for testifying as to why your parental rights should be terminated.
+On the other hand, if you are not going through treatment as you had agreed to in your safety or service plan, are not taking advantage of every opportunity you have to see your child, or are staying at home while you should be at work, the CPS caseworker will need to make the judge aware of this as well.
+If your CPS case goes all the way to a trial, then your caseworker would be the person who is responsible for testifying as to why your parental rights should be terminated.

-Make no mistake, the CPS caseworker can determine the outcome of your case.
-Your attorney has a limited opportunity to speak to the caseworker so do not expect that your attorney will be able to exert a great deal of influence over him or her.
+Make no mistake, and the CPS caseworker can determine the outcome of your case.
+Your attorney has a limited opportunity to speak to the caseworker, so do not expect that your attorney will be able to exert a great deal of influence over him or her.
 Overall, caseworkers are trying to do the best they can.
 However, do not allow yourself to fall into the trap that your caseworker has a “heart” for your case and is sympathetic towards you or your family.
 Your caseworker is underpaid and overworked and probably couldn’t identify your case from any of their other cases based on your name alone.